olofvndrhr/manga-dlp/docs/pages/download.md

 ## Set chapter naming format

 You can specify the naming format of the downloaded chapters with the `--name-format` option.
+Just be sure that you use quotation marks so that the cli parser interprets it as one string.

 Available placeholders are:

+- `{manga_title}` -> The name of the manga
 - `{chapter_name}` -> The name of the chapter
 - `{chapter_vol}` -> The volume number of the chapter
 - `{chapter_num}` -> The chapter number

 **Example:**

+- Manga title: "Test title"
 - Chapter name: "Test chapter"
 - Chapter volume: 3
 - Chapter number: 2